Argersinger Dissertation Award

 - Is enrolled in a Lawrence/Edwards-based doctoral degree plan;

 - Must have graduated in summer 2020, fall 2020, or be on track to complete all requirements for the doctoral degree, including defense and submission of the final dissertation by the posted spring 2021 graduate deadline (students can verify graduatation requirements and deadlines with departments and in the KU academic calendar).

 - Summer 2021 graduates should be nominated for the spring 2022 awards cycle.

 NOMINATION & SELECTION PROCESS

-To nominate a doctoral student, please work with your department or program Director of Graduate Study (DGS) to submit a letter of nomination and a PDF copy of the dissertation (using the submission portal) by March 23, 2021.
+To nominate a doctoral student, please work with your department or program Director of Graduate Study (DGS) to submit a letter of nomination and a PDF copy of the dissertation (using the submission portal) by noon on Monday 12 April 2021.
 The nomination letter must briefly describe the dissertation's quality, originality, and significance within the discipline as well as potential impact outside of the immediate field of study.
 The letter should indicate to a person outside the discipline why the dissertation represents outstanding work in the field.

 Nominators will receive a system confirmation that their nomination was successfully submitted upon completion of the online form.